LOADING

 Rules on redemption

-The right of repatriation of the investment made and profit earned by the NRI investor is applicable as long as they remain an NRI.
+The right to repatriate the investment made and profit earned by the NRI investor is applicable as long as they remain an NRI.
 Upon redemption of the acquisition, the asset management company credits the accumulated amount to the NRI investor’s NRO/NRE bank account.
-However, if you selected a non-repatriable investment, the payment will be made to an NRO account only.
+However, if you selected a non-repatriable investment, the payment will only be made to an NRO account.

 Taxes, as applicable, are deducted from this payment.